epfl-dlab/entity-matchers/README.md

       --output_folder output/
 ```

-## Instructions on usage of Elasticsearch blocking
+## Elasticsearch blocking

-Both entity alignments methods (Deepmatcher and Ditto) need the data to be provided in blocked format: this means that the train-test-valid splits contain pairs of entities (e1, e2, l) where e1 and e2 are entities belonging to the first and second knowledge graphs, and l is the label (1 -> the pair is correct, 0 the pair is wrong).
+Both entity matching methods (Deepmatcher and Ditto) need the data to be provided in blocked format: this means that the train-test-valid splits contain pairs of entities (e1, e2, l) where e1 and e2 are entities belonging to the first and second knowledge graphs, and l is the label (1 -> the pair is correct, 0 the pair is wrong).

 Of course, the correct way of performing such blocking would be to provide all possible pairs of entities.
 Unfortunately, this is not possible due to the high number of entities in both knowledge graphs: the total number of pairs is |E1| * |E2|, where |E1| and |E2| are the number of entities of the knowledge graphs.
 When |E1| and |E2| are in the order of 10^5, as in the large datasets of our experiments, this number becomes too large.